 Ease of Use

-Kit: 0
+Beehiiv: 0

 Subscription and Monetization Options

-Beehiiv has added several monetization methods to the platform over the past year and it recently bought Swapstack to enhance its existing ad network.
+Beehiiv has added several monetization methods to the platform over the past year and it recently bought Swapstack to enhance its existing Ad Network.
 Users can now connect with and promote sponsors all in one central space.
 Beehiiv even sends a regular list of potential ad opportunities to users from premium brands that match their audience.

 There’s also a boost system, which works like a cross-promotion advertisement.
 Users basically “apply” for a boost from another newsletter and, once accepted, can share the boost to earn rewards.
+It offers creators a way to passively earn money by promoting other newsletters — a feature that not many ESPs provide natively.
+(It also doubles as an excellent way to gain new subscribers if you're willing to pay for it!)

-Users can make money through paid newsletters via either monthly or annual plans, which is a great way to earn recurring revenue.
+Of course, as a newsletter creator, you're probably most interested in knowing whether or not you can sell subscriptions to your newsletter.
+The answer is: of course!
+Beehiiv users can make money through paid newsletters via either monthly or annual plans, which is a great way to earn recurring revenue.
 But Beehiiv takes it a step further: it also offers a Lifetime Subscription for readers who prefer a one-time payment for unlimited access, and a ‘Pay What You Want' option, catering to readers on a budget.

 Finally, an important aspect of Beehiiv is that it doesn't take a cut, allowing you to keep 100% of what you earn through its features.

-Kit’s “earn” tab links to several monetization methods.
-Firstly, users can create and sell digital products directly through their Kit account, whether that’s paid newsletters, courses, or digital downloads.
+Kit’s “Earn” tab links to several monetization methods.
+Firstly, users can also create and sell digital products directly through their Kit account, whether that’s paid newsletters, courses, or digital downloads.
 Creators can build everything in-app, including product landing pages and checkouts.
 You can also add a tip jar to your content to encourage subscribers to donate cash if they like what they see.

 Beehiiv: 1